jstep21/playlist-creator/README.md

 http://jstep21.pythonanywhere.com/

 For testing purposes at the moment.
-Please limit the number of songs per playlist to 10.
+Please let page fully load before navigating and limit the number of songs per playlist to 10.

 ## Introduction